jessicafuller808/jessicafuller808/README.md

 Web Developer with a dash of UI / UX
 --------------------------------------------------

-2 years ago, I switched careers and began my journey into Web Development 💻
+This GitHub is mainly to serve as a place to experiment and practice the skills I learn (whilst allowing the designer side to get reps in 🎨👩🏼‍🎨).

 My experience includes building websites with HTML, CSS, JavaScript, Next.js and React.

-Design and user experience are also huge interests and I'm currently integrating both into projects.
 Accessibility and making the web easier for everyone to use is important to me.

-This GitHub is mainly to serve as a place to experiment and practice the skills I learn whilst allowing the designer side to get reps in 🎨👩🏼‍🎨

 * 🌍  Based in Washington State
 * ✉️  You can contact me at <a href="https://www.twitter.com/lift_eat_code" target="_blank" rel="noreferrer">[Twitter: @lift_eat_code]</a>